RHS Garden Rosemoor: History

 In 1988 Lady Palmer gave the garden to the RHS, together with an additional 32 acre of land.
 In the mid 1990s 37.5 ha of woodland surrounding the site, mainly coniferous forest, was added to the garden, securing the land bordering the garden from unwanted change, providing opportunities to blend the garden into its surrounding landscape and also providing it with a range of additional experiences for visitors.

 Christopher Bailes, curator of Rosemoor Garden, described the garden in 2008 thus:

 "Tucked into the north-east corner of the estate, it remains very much a plantswoman's garden, dominated by surrounding woodlands, with a number of discrete areas where choice subjects take full advantage of the warmth and shelter offered by the south-westerly aspect and high ground to the north."

+Rosemoor Garden today

 Today Rosemoor Garden covers 65 acre and it includes a visitor centre, a plant centre, a shop, a restaurant and the Wisteria tearoom.
-There is also a reference library, located near the entrance to the garden, which provides a small collection of books on practical gardening, garden design, botanical art, garden history, wildlife gardening, plant hunting, as well as a selection of the major gardening magazines to browse through.
+There is also a reference library located near the entrance to the garden, which provides a small collection of books on practical gardening, garden design, botanical art, garden history, wildlife gardening, plant hunting, as well as a selection of the major gardening magazines to browse through.

 In 2019 the garden received 255,861 visitors.
+The Rosemoor Garden Festival is an annual event taking place in August.

+Rosemoor is about 1 mi south of Great Torrington on the A3124 road to Exeter.